bassamanator/Sovol-SV06-firmware/README.md

 # 🚨 _One-Stop-Shop_ Sovol SV06 Klipper Configuration

-This repository contains the Klipper configuration and firmware for the **Sovol SV06** 3D printer with completely _stock hardware_.
+This branch contains the Klipper configuration and firmware for the **Sovol SV06** 3D printer.

 For the **Sovol SV06 Plus**, please refer to the [sv06-plus](https://github.com/bassamanator/Sovol-SV06-firmware/tree/sv06-plus) branch.

-To use the One-Stop-Shop Klipper Configuration with a _different printer_, please switch to the [any-printer](https://github.com/bassamanator/Sovol-SV06-firmware/tree/any-printer) branch.
+To use the One-Stop-Shop Klipper Configuration with a _different printer_, please refer to the [any-printer](https://github.com/bassamanator/Sovol-SV06-firmware/tree/any-printer) branch.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.
 Use at your own risk.